 Never have I met two primary characters with so much emotional baggage.
 Emilie left home at eighteen, is estranged from her mother and recently divorced.
 I liked Emilie but grew to admire her as she came into herself.
 Nathan blames himself for the death of his uncle when he was a teen and carries it with him everywhere.
 He is solid, dependable and really good at accessing people.
 I immediately connected with him.
 The interaction between them started off as you would expect a victim and the man who she sees as her savior would.
 Slowly their relationship grew into something more, and Green handled it well.
 It felt real, complicated and genuine.
 Suspects, bank employees, law enforcement officers and family members added to the suspense, and complexity of the characters.
 The Taker was downright creepy and his back-story and methodical methods gave me shivers.

-Into the Dark took me on a fast paced ride, and I enjoyed myself.
-The twists and turns into the psyche of the Taker, and those who aided him were fascinating, and tripped me up.
+Into the Dark took me on a fast-paced ride, and I enjoyed myself.
+The twists and turns into the psyche of the Taker and those who aided him were fascinating and tripped me up.
 I thought I knew who the inside man was and was surprised when all was revealed.
 The back-stories to Nathan and Emilie were interesting and added depth to both characters.
 While I am not sure all of it was necessary I liked the way the author weaved it into the tale.
 The relationship felt genuine and we got a little sweetness and a touch of heat.
-The climatic scenes towards the end kept me turning the pages and the conclusion left me satisfied.
+The climactic scenes towards the end kept me turning the pages and the conclusion left me satisfied.

 Fans of romantic suspense and crime thrillers will enjoy Into the Dark.
 This is Green’s first published work and I look forward to reading more from her.
 Her next thriller will be a darker, grittier tale set in the Deep South.

 Never miss a post by adding Caffeinated to your Inbox